Mutawintji Historic Site

 Amazing Aboriginal art

-The area of Mutawintji National Park is the traditional land of Malyankapa and Pandjikali people, and has been a significant meeting place for local cultures for thousands of years.
+The area of Mutawintji National Park is the traditional land of the Pantjikali, Wanyuparlku, Wilyakali and Malyangapa people.
+Mutawintji has been a significant meeting place for local cultures for thousands of years.
 Mutawintji Historic Site is the cultural heart of the region and has enormous cultural significance.
 Communities have performed initiations, rainmaking and other ceremonies here in gatherings of up to 1,000 people.
 It also boasts one of the largest collections of Aboriginal rock art in New South Wales.
 Today, it continues to be a place of living culture, with Aboriginal people from around the region gathering here for cultural purposes and to hold meetings.
 To discover the ancient wonders of this special place it's necessary to visit on a guided tour.

 Mutawintji Historic Site and Mutawintji National Park display the classic outback landscape for which Australia is famous around the world.
 Travel along red dirt roads among rugged gorges and desert and against the backdrop of the ever-changing colour of the Byngnano Ranges.
 Discover the peace and space of this outback NSW desert.
 Beyond the ridges, the saltbush and mulga plains stretch to the horizon, making city life seem a long, long way away.